 Re: Revised Letter and Sketch of George Sidney Camp, One of the men behind the McGraw Family Estate and Wyoming Valley Massacre worst than Virginia's.

-I enjoyed reading about Harold "Terry" McGraw, III's.
-If it were not for George Sidney Camp, "I have often wondered would McGraw and Hill publishing company be what it is today?"
+"I have often wondered would McGraw and Hill publishing company be what it is today?"

 February 20, 1894